Airdrie, North Lanarkshire

+Airdrie developed as a market town in the late 17th century following an act of Parliament allowing it to hold a weekly market.
+It later grew in prominence as a centre for weaving and manufacturing, as well as being the settlement near several coalmines.
+In the mid 19th century, the town expanded greatly as a result of immigration and the development of iron works and railway links.
+The first public library in Scotland was established in Airdrie in 1853.

+During the 20th century, industrial decline took place in Airdrie, with heavy industry closing down across much of the town.
+In the 21st century, Airdrie has continued as a regional centre for services and retail, as well as being a commuter settlement within the Central Belt.
+Historically part of Lanarkshire, Airdrie forms a conurbation with its neighbour Coatbridge, in what was formerly the Monklands district, with a population of approximately 90,000.

 Name

-Airdrie's name first appeared in the Register of the Great Seal of Scotland (Registrum Magni Sigilii Regum Scotorum) in 1373 as Ardre.
-By 1546 it had become Ardry and by 1587 it was known as Ardrie.
-In 1630 it finally appeared in the Register as Airdrie.
-Given the topography of the area, the most likely interpretation is that the name derives from the Gaelic An Àrd Ruigh meaning a level height or high pasture land.
-Another possibility is that it is from the Gaelic An Àrd Àirighe meaning a sheiling, a summer pasture/shepherd's hut.
-A third possibility is the Gaelic Ard Reidh meaning a high plain.
-A further, non-Gaelic alternative is the Brythonic, i.e. Cumbric or North Welsh, ard tref (becoming ardre by process of assimilation), meaning a high steading or farmstead, which would date back to the times of the Kingdom of Strathclyde, before the expansion of Gaelic or English speech into the region.
+Airdrie's name first appeared in the Register of the Great Seal of Scotland (Latin: Registrum Magni Sigilii Regum Scotorum) in 1373 as 'Ardre'.
+By 1546 it had become 'Ardry' and by 1587 it was known as 'Ardrie'.
+In 1630 it finally appeared in the Register as 'Airdrie'.
+Given the topography of the area, the most likely interpretation is that the name derives from the Gaelic An Àrd Ruigh meaning 'a level height' or 'high pasture land'.
+Another possibility is from the Gaelic An Àrd Àirighe meaning 'a sheiling, a summer pasture/shepherd's hut'.
+A third possibility is the Gaelic Ard Reidh meaning 'a high plain'.
+A further, non-Gaelic alternative is the Brythonic, i.e. Cumbric or North Welsh, ard tref (becoming ardre by process of assimilation), meaning 'a high steading or farmstead', which would date back to the times of the Kingdom of Strathclyde, before the expansion of Gaelic or English speech into the region.
 Airthrey Castle in Stirlingshire may have a similar derivation.